 Effective for December 2005 degree candidates.
-To be eligible for graduation with Latin Honors, a student seeking a baccalaureate degree must enroll in and complete a minimum of 60 semester hours at Texas A&M University preceding graduation and have a grade point ratio at this institution equal to or greater than that required for the appropriate category of honors.
-Course credit received by examination, and courses reserved for graduate credit only, are excluded from the calculation of the number of hours and the grade point ratio for graduation with Latin Honors.
+To be eligible for graduation with Latin Honors, a student seeking a baccalaureate degree must enroll in and complete a minimum of 60 semester hours at Texas A&M University preceding graduation and have a grade point average at this institution equal to or greater than that required for the appropriate category of honors.
+Course credit received by examination, and courses reserved for graduate credit only, are excluded from the calculation of the number of hours and the grade point average for graduation with Latin Honors.

 No Upper Division student found responsible for academic misconduct may receive Cum Laude, Magna Cum Laude, or Summa Cum Laude honors at graduation.
 Upper Division status is defined as having earned 60 or more credit hours (including transfer hours and advanced placement credits) on the date of the violation.
 This sanction is automatic upon a finding of academic misconduct, and is imposed without regard to the severity of other sanctions imposed by either the instructor or the Honor Council.

 Categories for Latin Honors shall be designated as follows:

-- Summa Cum Laude: A student may be graduated “Summa Cum Laude” with a grade point ratio of 3.90 or above.
+- Summa Cum Laude: A student may be graduated “Summa Cum Laude” with a grade point average of 3.90 or above.

-- Magna Cum Laude: A student may be graduated “Magna Cum Laude” with a grade point ratio range of 3.70 through 3.899.
+- Magna Cum Laude: A student may be graduated “Magna Cum Laude” with a grade point average range of 3.70 through 3.899.

-- Cum Laude: A student may be graduated “Cum Laude” with a grade point ratio range of 3.50 through 3.699.
+- Cum Laude: A student may be graduated “Cum Laude” with a grade point average range of 3.50 through 3.699.

 Grade point averages used to determine Latin Honors designations are calculated during the final degree audit the day before the graduation ceremonies and include hours and final grades in courses taken during the graduation semester.
 Latin honors designations will not be changed after the final graduation clearance deadline.